 In any given lesson, you are doing all the type of assessment which a teacher does skilfully.
 This is done in a way any non-teacher would realise.
 A question, aimed at a specific student, to assess if they understand.
 A ‘thumbs-up’ check on the carpet before the class go to do their work.
 A quick mini-quiz halfway through the task to check understanding.
 The marking of a book over the shoulder.
 Listening to a partner chat to see if they are helping each other or heading down a route of misconceptions.

 All of this type of student assessment data feeds into the learning even during the lesson itself.
-It might be a tweak of the lesson for everyone, or some time for a 1:1 chat with one pupil.
+Using data to inform teaching might look like a tweak of the lesson for everyone, or some time for a 1:1 chat with one pupil.
 It may be some extra support and scaffolding.
 It might be a decision to lay out some manipulatives.
 All of these conversations and ‘touchpoints’ feed into learning.
 This happens when a teacher works to include them in lessons.

 Marking books helps to assess each child.
 It gives them some next steps and lets them know where they are succeeding.
 Although not every piece of work will feed into student assessment data.
 There is a conversation around learning that happens via marking books.
 It does help to give useful feedback to learners.
 It makes them more able to take ownership of their own learning journey.
 They are also better equipped to ask the right questions and seek out extra help for their next steps.